bzhoek/anki-kanji/README.md

 ## Strategies

-My current strategy is to make all mnemonics personal: I do something *radical* with *radical*, etc.
+My current strategy is to make all mnemonics personal: *i* do something *radical* with *radical*, etc. Shout-out to [KanjiDamage](http://wwwkanjidamage.com/) for inspiration.